Cultural Affairs Office

 Deborah "D.E.E.P."
 Mouton, Houston's 2017-2019 Poet Laureate

-"The Houston Public Library is so pleased to partner with the Mayor's Office of Cultural Affairs again to welcome Houston's next poet laureate.
+"The Houston Public Library is so pleased to partner with The Mayor's Office of Cultural Affairs again to welcome Houston's next poet laureate.
 We have so many Houstonians who are passionate about poetry and community, and we encourage them to submit their poetic works to support our effort in celebrating Houston's diversity and elevating this art form," said Dr. Lawson.
 "It's a great opportunity, especially during these challenging times, to have this citywide platform for poets to share not only their invaluable talent, but also their voice."

 During a two-year appointment, the poet laureate makes several guest appearances at special events and completes a feature project.
 Houston's most recent poet laureate, Leslie Contreras Schwartz, created Bayou City Broadsides, which are one-page artistic displays of lines from poems of everyday Houstonians.
 Houston's 2017-2019 Poet Laureate Deborah "D.E.E.P."
 Mouton created community performance poetry videos highlighting various Houston neighborhoods.
 Houston's 2015-2017 Poet Laureate Dr. Robin Davidson developed an anthology book of Houston residents' favorite poetry, and Gwen Zepeda, Houston's 2013-2015 poet laureate, created the Houston Poet Laureate's social media platforms.